NandiniVijaykumar/distributed-task-queue/README.md

 ## What it does

-- Accepts jobs via a REST API (`POST /jobs`), each with a type, payload, and priority
+- Accepts jobs via a REST API (`POST /jobs`), each with a type, payload, priority and max retry count
 - Workers claim jobs atomically - no two workers can ever process the same job
 - Failed jobs retry with exponential backoff, up to a configurable limit, then move to a dead-letter queue
 - High-priority jobs are processed before low-priority ones